Skip to main content

 Supporting people most vulnerable to extreme weather events

 At CVS Health®, we understand that extreme weather affects human health — and we know that severe weather events, like heat waves, are becoming more common and can contribute to environmental conditions like poor air quality.
-That’s why we launched a first-of-its-kind environmental health impact initiative, aimed at helping people most vulnerable to extreme weather.
+That’s why we launched a new, innovative environmental health impact initiative, aimed at helping people most vulnerable to extreme weather.

 Our nationwide Environmental Health Impact Initiative is the first of its kind to help people most vulnerable to extreme weather events.

-The initiative pairs real-time and highly localized forecasting data on heat, humidity, air quality, and other weather-related insights with a patient’s medical, pharmacy and demographic data.
+The initiative pairs real-time and highly localized forecasting data on heat, humidity, air quality and other weather-related insights with a patient’s medical, pharmacy and demographic data.

 Using this information, our registered nurse care managers proactively contact our highest risk patients and members with personalized recommendations up to several days in advance of an extreme weather event.